What is lymphedema?

 Stage one doesn’t usually show any signs or symptoms, even though the lymphatic system is damaged.
-In the post-operative patients or cancer survivors, it can take years for the disease to develop and to show.
+In postoperative patients or cancer survivors, it can take years for the disease to develop and to show.

 Stage 2: Mild lymphedema

 Mild lymphedema suggests early retention of the excess fluid.
-In this stage, the swelling will not be severe, but there might come to pitting.
-Pitting means that with applied pressure to the skin, a relief print or a dent of the applied object (a finger) could stay in the skin for a longer time.
-In this stage, the swelling can be reduced by elevating the feet or compression socks.
+In this stage, the swelling will not be severe, but there may be some pitting.
+Pitting is when an indentation, due to pressure, stays in the skin longer than expected.
+In this stage, you can reduce swelling by elevating your feet or by wearing compression socks or sleeves.

 Stage 3: Moderate lymphedema

-In this stage, lymphedema becomes permanent, meaning that it cannot be reduced or prevented with elevating.
-Applying pressure to the skin no longer leaves a print, but the skin starts to thicken and develop fibrosis.
+In this stage, lymphedema becomes permanent, meaning it cannot be reduced or prevented with elevating.
+Applying pressure to the skin no longer leaves a print, but the skin thickens and develops fibrosis.

 Stage 4: Severe lymphedema (elephantiasis)

-The skin thickens and it comes to developing od severe limb deformity called elephantiasis.
-The skin suffers many problems like hyperpigmentation, wart growths and collecting of fat.
+The skin thickens, and it starts to develop severe limb deformity called elephantiasis.
+The skin suffers many problems like hyperpigmentation, wart growth, and collecting fat.